-Changes Driving the Change Implications for post consumer Opportunities the material management change may present Reprocessor are increasingly focused on optimising quality alongside quantity plus ease of use in collection of materials for resale source separation of recyclables and where commingled collection remains an option, further technical improvement in sorting technology at Material Recovery Facilities.
-In future years this is likely to be linked to growing desire to maintain quality materials flow for use in the Western supply chain as competition for scarce quality resources becomes stronger, especially from growing Eastern economies. recyclate if it's a higher quality material.
+Changes Driving the Change Implications for post consumer Opportunities the

+material management change may present

+Reprocessor are increasingly focused source separation of recyclate if it's a

+on optimising quality alongside recyclables and where higher quality

+quantity plus ease of use in commingled collection remains material.

+collection of materials for resale an option, further technical

+improvement in sorting

+technology at Material

+Recovery Facilities.
+In future

+years this is likely to be linked

+to growing desire to maintain

+quality materials flow for use in

+the Western supply chain as

+competition for scarce quality

+resources becomes stronger,

+especially from growing Eastern

+economies.